Camaltra/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-# Introduction to the shell permissions and group
+# Introduction to the shell permissions and groups

 ## Basic exercices